What is a grant?

 - Gathering information requested by the sponsor and entering it into any forms that the sponsor requires.

-- Contacting dept, School and UW administrators to receive permission to submit the grant.
+- Contacting department, School and UW administrators to receive permission to submit the grant.

 Examples of Project Goals: